Komodo Island in Komodo National Park, Flores, Indonesia

 It comes as no surprise to learn that tourism in this area has grown dramatically in the past 5 years.
 And Island Hopping Tours around the National Park are now generating huge revenues for the gateway & once remote fishing village of Labuan Bajo.

 There are a wide variety of island hopping tours available depending on your budget, time and interests.
 And if you’re looking for some guidance on which one to pick, be sure to check out our full blog post: ISLAND HOPPING IN LABUAN BAJO

-Komodo Island is only accessible through a private or organised boat tour.
-For more information be sure to check out the full blog post: ISLAND HOPPING IN LABUAN BAJO
+Komodo Island is only accessible through a private or organised boat tour from the neighbouring village of Labuan Bajo.
+For more information on how to organise your tour, and the different kind of tours available, please check out the full blog post: ISLAND HOPPING IN LABUAN BAJO

 KOMODO NATIONAL PARK MAP LOCATION